randa-11295/Insight-eye/README.md

 15- add loader t  o log and no data and errors
 16- make loader 5  length  ----------------------------------------  done
 17 - fix loading in get stream
+18 - handle errors
+19- update freams name instade of id
+20- remove select from search table
+21- fix search chart and make it render all data after and before filter